 When the Dasha Sequence Itself Reorders

 For larger errors, something more dramatic can happen: the entire Dasha sequence the person is currently living can shift.
-The reason is that the running Mahadasha at any given calendar date depends on which Nakshatra-pada the Moon was in at birth, and a fifteen or twenty minute error in the recorded time can move the Moon across a pada boundary.
-When the pada changes, the Mahadasha order does not change, but the entry point into the cycle does.
+The reason is that the opening Mahadasha depends on the Nakshatra lord of the Moon at birth, and the balance depends on how far the Moon has travelled through that Nakshatra.
+A fifteen or twenty minute error matters most when the Moon is already very close to a Nakshatra boundary.
+If the Moon crosses into a different Nakshatra, the Mahadasha lord and the entry point into the cycle both change.

 To see this with a concrete picture, imagine two charts that differ only in the recorded birth time by twenty minutes.
-In one, the Moon's birth position falls in Krittika 1st pada (Sun-ruled), so the person begins life inside the Sun's Mahadasha.
+In one, the Moon's birth position falls in Krittika 1st pada, a Sun-ruled Nakshatra, so the person begins life inside the Sun's Mahadasha.
 The cycle then runs Sun, Moon, Mars, Rahu, Jupiter, Saturn, Mercury, Ketu, Venus across roughly the next 120 years.
-In the other, the Moon falls in late Bharani 4th pada (Venus-ruled), so the person begins life inside Venus's Mahadasha.
+In the other, the Moon falls in late Bharani 4th pada, a Venus-ruled Nakshatra, so the person begins life inside Venus's Mahadasha.
 The cycle now runs Venus, Sun, Moon, Mars, Rahu, Jupiter, Saturn, Mercury, Ketu instead.
 The same person's life arrives at every age inside a different Mahadasha than it would have, and the same calendar year tells a completely different story when read from the chart.

 This kind of cross-Nakshatra error is rarer than it sounds, because most birth-time uncertainties are smaller than the time it takes the Moon to cross a Nakshatra.
 But it is exactly the case that classical astrologers worry about most, and it is the strongest reason the Janma Nakshatra deserves to be confirmed against any independent source the family can offer (a panchang noted by an elder, a name letter chosen on the basis of the chart, an old horoscope drawn by a village astrologer at the time).
 Our companion piece on the Vimshottari Dasha system walks through the full sequence and how each Mahadasha typically expresses across a life.